 Bonuses

-Depends on if the company pays bonuses as a separate financial reward.
-If the company doesn’t pay its staff any bonus, then there is no need to include bonuses in the letter.
+It depends on whether the company pays bonuses as a separate financial reward.
+If the company doesn’t pay its staff any bonuses, then there is no need to include bonuses in the letter.

 Bonuses include maternity leave, health insurance, thirteenth month, and annual leave bonuses.